 Children and young people with mild symptoms who are otherwise well, can continue to attend their education setting.
 Mild symptoms include a runny nose, sore throat, or slight cough.

 Children and young people who are unwell and have a high temperature should stay at home and avoid contact with other people, where they can.
 They can go back to school, college or childcare, and resume normal activities when they no longer have a high temperature and they're well enough to attend.

 It's not recommended that children and young people are tested for coronavirus unless advised to by a healthcare professional.

 Children and young people who usually go to school, college or childcare and who live with someone who has a positive coronavirus test result should continue to attend as normal.

-If you're eligible for free NHS tests and you cannot place an order online, phone 119.
+If you have a health condition which means you're eligible for free NHS tests and you cannot place an order online, phone 119.
 The helpline is free from mobiles and landlines.
-It's open every day from 7am to 11pm.
+Lines are open Monday to Friday from 9am to 5pm and on Saturdays from 9am to 1pm.
+Lines are closed on Sundays and bank holidays.
 They have a translation service.
 SignVideo (a free online British Sign Language interpreter service) is also available.

 The Self-Isolation Support Grant closed on 5 January 2023.
 Visit the Scottish Government's Cost of Living support to find out about other financial help available.

 31 March 2023